Toamil03/Chpt-1-/README.md

 # Chpt-1-
-Programming Exercises #8 Compile Proof and the Java File
+Programming Exercises #8 and #9 Compile Proof and the Java File